A Detailed Guide on Ecommerce Transactional Emails

 Jurisdictions across the globe specify different requirements for transactional emails and bulk emails.
 While some jurisdictions consider emails with promotional content as marketing emails, others consider an only event or transaction-triggered emails as transactional emails.
 Overall, it's worth remembering that bulk or marketing emails should essentially boast an unsubscribe mechanism.
 Thus, if you are including any promotional content in transaction emails, you should do it carefully.

-Here are the most common uses cases of transactional emails:
+Here are the most common uses cases of ecommerce transactional emails:

 Order Confirmation Emails